Patricia D. Jehlen

-Patricia Deats Jehlen is a former teacher and current Massachusetts State Senator of the Democratic Party.
-She represents the Second Middlesex District, which includes Cambridge, Ward 7 Precinct 1, Ward 8 Precinct 1, Ward 10, Medford, Somerville, Winchester, precincts 4 to 7.

-She has been a Massachusetts State Senator since 2005.
-She was in the Massachusetts House of Representatives from 1991 to 2003.
+Patricia Deats Jehlen is an American politician and former teacher who has represented the 2nd Middlesex district in the Massachusetts Senate since 2005.
+She is a member of the Democratic Party.
+Her district includes the cities of Medford and Somerville, and parts of the city of Cambridge and the town of Winchester.
+She previously served in the Massachusetts House of Representatives from 1991 to 2003.
+She announced in December 2025 she would not be running for re-election in 2026.

 Early life and education

 She was born October 14, 1943, in Austin, Texas, the first child of Paul Deats, a Methodist minister, and Ruth, a community activist and Girl Scout leader.
 She has two younger sisters, Carolyn and Fran, and a younger brother, Randy.
 The family moved to Massachusetts in 1950, when Paul took a job at the Boston University School of Theology.

 Jehlen later attended Swarthmore College, receiving a B.A. in history, and Harvard University, completing a master's degree in teaching.
 She later received a second master's degree from the University of Massachusetts Boston, in history.
 She currently taught a course in Health Politics and Public Policy at the Boston University School of Public Health.
 Jehlen began her career as a secondary school history teacher.